guptanishi/Angular2App/README.md

 ## created API with Demo data using json-server
 ## if you want to see the changes in db.json then run below command

-Run json-server --watch db.json  . // This will host the JSON data at http://localhost:3000/data.

 # Angular2App